jbarndt/fcbh-dataset-io/README.md

 ## Tensor Design

-The tensor will include normalized and padded MFCC's of each audio word, and multi lingual encoding of each text word.
-If it is possible, it would also contain a multi lingual encoding of the source language word for each word in the language.
+The tensor will include normalized and padded MFCC's of each audio word, and multilingual encoding of each text word.
+If it is possible, it would also contain a multilingual encoding of the source language word for each word in the language.
 There are other attributes, such as USFM, person, and actor that an AI researcher might also find useful.

 **mfccs_norm** - Each audio of a word is replaced with a MFCC (Mel-Frequency Cepstral Coefficients) of the word, that has been normalized and padded so that all MFCC's are the same length.